cemalley/ADRN-EH-Project/README.md

 1. Division of Biomedical Informatics & Personalized Medicine at the University of Colorado, Department of Medicine, Aurora, CO

-2. Asthma and Allergy Center at the Johns Hopkins University, School of Medicine, Baltimore, MD.
+2. Asthma and Allergy Center at the Johns Hopkins University, School of Medicine, Baltimore, MD

 ## Institutional websites